Skip to Content

 Looking for a specific DOS rule?: | Setup | Playing Cards | Color Match | Drawing a Card | End of Turn | Card Meanings | End of Round | Winning the Game | FAQ | Components |

 These rules are for the first edition of DOS.
-This version was released between 2017 and 2021.
-The rules for DOS significantly changed in 2022 with the second edition.
-The second edition of DOS plays much more like the original UNO.
+This version was released between 2017 and 2020.
+A version was released in 2021 (has a white Mattel logo in the top right corner) that slightly changed a couple rules.
+I will note these changes in the corresponding sections below.
+The rules significantly changed in 2022 with the second edition.
+The second edition of the game plays much more like the original UNO.
+Check out our how to play guide for the rules of DOS Second Edition.

 Objective of DOS